alessandro308/apagiaro.it/_posts/2018-04-05-ChordSimulatorJS.md

 ---
 <img src="{{ site.url }}/assets/img/post-image/chord.png" style="width: 200px; height: auto; float:left"/>
 This project is developed as mid-term for P2P Course, one of my Master Degree's course.
 The assignment is to develop a chord simulation and analyse the topology and the network performance.
-First of all, why Javascript?
-Because in the last period I've found various features and libraries that I wanted to try.
+First of all, in order to replay to my collegue, why I've choosen Javascript?
+Because in the last period I've found various features and libraries that I wanted to try, moreover there was not language constraint on this assignement... so, JAVASCRIPT!

+The project is online [here](https://apagiaro.it/chord/).

 ## The project